Snorlark/QR-Code-Prototype/README.md

 # **QR Code Generator & Scanner Prototype**

-This repository contains the prototpy for Event Management QR Code Registration for the events of GDSC - NU Manila 2024-2025.
+This repository contains the prototype for Event Management QR Code Registration for the events of GDSC - NU Manila 2024-2025.

 | Parts | Links |